john-cd/rust_howto/bk/drafts/other/cloud/rust_native_cloud_development.md

 {{#include rust_native_cloud_development.incl.md}}

-While it is common to deploy Rust applications to Cloud services like AWS, Azure and GCP, a new breed of Cloud services specific tailored to the needs of Rust developers is emerging.
+While it is common to deploy Rust applications to Cloud services like [AWS][p-aws], Azure and GCP, a new breed of [Cloud][p-cloud] services specific tailored to the needs of Rust developers is emerging.

 ## Deploy Rust Code on `shuttle.dev` {#shuttle}